xullnn/ls_pull_over_push/225/answers.md

   configurable: false,
 })
 ```
-- `Object.defineProperty` alter's attributes of an object's property, you can seen it as a method to change the properties of a property.
+- `Object.defineProperty` alter's attributes of an object's property, you can see it as a method to change the properties of a property.

 How to check if a value(or object) has access to a certain property or method?
 Further more, how to determine if the the property or method is defined on the object itself?